Who is eligible to participate in DBSA’s Peer Specialist Course?

 When and where does testing take place?

-Cost of testing is included the course registration fee.
+The cost of testing is included in the course registration fee.

 Can I re-test if I don’t pass?